 The disposal allowed the Group to monetarise its valuable resources and reallocate its scarce resources to its strategic business segment.
 The Group believes that this move will enable increase the return of the Group's capital employed and in turn enhance the value of the Company and shareholders of the Company as a whole.

-Save for the above, there were no other material acquisitions and disposals during the Year and the Prior Year.
+Save for the above, there were no other material acquisitions and disposals during the Year.

 CAPITAL EXPENDITURE